Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ## Features

 This section contains some of the features this project contains:
-* The homepage will be the landing page showing a large hero image to draw people in, and a short paragraph showcasing how the website is of use to the user and an additional more info button.
+* The homepage will be the landing page showing a large hero image to draw people in, an introduction to what the site is and a sihn up button for a 7 day free trial.
-* Scrolling down to the paragraph about mental health and a couple of nice images, I've added a contact us button here in case the user want to make contact.
+* Scrolling down there are three sections with a short paragraoh on the benefits of Weigh lifting, Fitness in general and nutrition.
 * I have added a static image of some sun shining through trees, my thoughts were calming and hopeful in worrying times.
 * I have added 3 images of young 'happy' children and some bullet point of tips to keep children happy.
 * Further down is more information on the signs of mental health issues to look for and how to support.